Colorado Mountain College Board of Overseers

 This advisory board meets annually in person, somewhere within the CMC service area, and occasionally by conference call.
 Periodic meetings with the CMC president may also be arranged as needed and desired.

-Former Colorado Mountain College Foundation Board Member and Carbondale philanthropist Jim Calaway founded the CMC Board of Overseers in 2012.
+The late Jim Calaway, former Colorado Mountain College Foundation Board Member and Carbondale philanthropist, founded the CMC Board of Overseers in 2012.
 His vision was to launch and sustain a selective group of advisors who care about and support CMC’s mission, and to establish a thought-provoking, dynamic forum to help guide the college to further excellence.